Vomiting: Phases

 The vomiting act has two phases.
 In the retching phase, the abdominal muscles undergo a few rounds of coordinated contractions together with the diaphragm and the muscles used in respiratory inspiration.
 For this reason, an individual may confuse this phase with an episode of violent hiccups.
 In this retching phase, nothing has yet been expelled.
 In the next phase, also termed the expulsive phase, intense pressure is formed in the stomach brought about by enormous shifts in both the diaphragm and the abdomen.
 These shifts are, in essence, vigorous contractions of these muscles that last for extended periods of time—much longer than a normal period of muscular contraction.
 The pressure is then suddenly released when the upper esophageal sphincter relaxes resulting in the expulsion of gastric contents.
+As the mouth and nasal cavity are connected via the back of the throat, particularly forceful vomiting, or producing large quantities of vomit may result in material being ejected through the nostrils in addition to the mouth.
 Individuals who do not regularly exercise their abdominal muscles may experience pain in those muscles for a few days.
-The relief of pressure and the release of endorphins into the bloodstream after the expulsion causes the vomiter to feel better.
+The decrease in pressure and the release of endorphins into the bloodstream after the expulsion causes the vomiter to feel relief almost immediately after vomiting.